theforeman/kafo/README.md

 Disabled scenario can be enabled back again with `foreman-installer --enable-scenario SCENARIO`.

+## Store

+Kafo features simple key value store that can be used to ship data with the installer.

+The data are loaded from yaml files located in `store.d` directory that is either specified in the scenario config's `store_dir:` or on same directory level as configuration directory containing the scenarios.
+The files are loaded in alphabetical order and the data are merged in that order.

+The store is read-only during the run and the content can be influenced only by adding new files into the `store.d` directory (e.g. from installer plugins)

 ## Documentation

 Every parameter that can be set by kafo *must* be documented.
 This means that